Back

 The canonical path is Apple Silicon + MLX.
 The CUDA/PyTorch path exists as a secondary reference implementation.

-The point was to build a compact, agent-friendly research harness that preserves the core Mamba block logic while staying small enough to iterate on.
+The point is to keep a compact, agent-friendly research harness that preserves the core block logic while staying small enough to iterate on.

 The Autoresearch Loop